Privacy Notice & Cookies Policy

 We may share your personal data with, or disclose your personal data to, the following categories of third party:

-• Energy market participants: as a participant in the UK energy market, we are required by the Office of Gas and Electricity Markets (Ofgem) to provide some limited account information to other energy market participants when a customer is switching energy supplier.
+As a participant in the UK energy market, we are required by the Office of Gas and Electricity Markets (Ofgem) to provide some limited account information to other energy market participants when a customer is switching energy supplier.

-• Agents or suppliers: these are persons or companies we have contracts with to provide products or services that we use in conducting our business, including managing our relationship with our customers.
+These are persons or companies we have contracts with to provide products or services that we use in conducting our business, including managing our relationship with our customers.
 In many cases, they will be within the European Economic Area (EEA) but in some cases they may be outside of the EEA.
 We will only share or disclose to these parties the information that they need in order to provide the products or services, and will require those parties to ensure that the information is always adequately protected.

-• Professional advisers: we may share or disclose personal data to professional advisers we may engage for any reasonable purpose in connection with our business, including assistance in protecting our rights.
+We may share or disclose personal data to professional advisers we may engage for any reasonable purpose in connection with our business, including assistance in protecting our rights.

-• Other external bodies: in certain circumstances, we may be required by law to disclose personal data to external bodies, such as local councils, government departments or the UK Police force.
+In certain circumstances, we may be required by law to disclose personal data to external bodies, such as local councils, government departments or the UK Police force.
 In these cases, we will only disclose the minimum amount of information required to satisfy our legal obligation.
 However, once the information is disclosed, we will not be able to control how it is used by those bodies.